Blocking time and different types of editing – what does it take to edit your novel?

 Editing services can be expensive, and you need to identify an editor who works with your writing style.
 You can find editors endorsed by your states/countries publishers and writing associations on websites.
 Usually they are registered and vetted for you, and you can send a chapter or two as a sample to see if you are happy with their style and get a quote for your entire manuscript before deciding on services.
 Critical partners may also have suggestions for different types of editors you can use.

 Sending your work out for critique can be scary, but you have to develop some objectivity and a thick skin to give your book baby the best possible chance to succeed.
 Do your research and take the time to get it right.
 I find this list (and process) handy in the writing process for self-editing – so I have the manuscript as polished as possible before sending it out to a professional.
-Hopefully to reduce the number of times I have to pay for services, and flew and grow my writing muscles.
+Hopefully to reduce the number of times I have to pay for services, and flex and grow my writing muscles.

 What is your editing process?
 Do you have any resources you can recommend to fellow writers?